githmail/MainTest/README.md

 # MainTest

-these changes are
+these changes are from

-made in gith repo on branch
+made in gith repo on branch from
-TST-1
+TST-1 from test opendiff merge tool hahax and is totally happened in from

-and is totally happened in
+gith repo from

-gith repo
+noe one knows